-Self-represented plaintiff Timolyn Dunbar filed this civil rights action under 42 U.S.C. § 1983 on July 29, 2019.
-I dismissed the complaint for failure to state a claim on September 12, 2019.
-Judgment in favor of the defendants entered on September 17, 2019.
-Dunbar has now moved to reopen judgment and to present information to the court.
-For the following reasons, Dunbar's motions are denied.
+Self-represented plaintiff, Jeffrey Schlosser, a state prisoner currently incarcerated at Cheshire Correctional Institution, filed this complaint under 42 U.S.C. § 1983 against twenty-four defendants.
+On July 15, 2020, I dismissed the complaint.
+Judgment in favor of the defendants entered on July 17, 2020.
+Schlosser has now moved to reopen judgment and to amend the complaint, attaching a 387-page proposed amended complaint and an additional 189 pages of exhibits.
+For the following reasons, Schlosser's motions are denied.

-Dunbar's motion to reopen judgment cites no authority.
-Because she proceeds pro se, I liberally construe the motion as one filed pursuant to Federal Rule of Civil Procedure 60(b).
+Schlosser's motion to reopen judgment cites no authority.
+Because Schlosser proceeds pro se, I liberally construe the motion as one filed pursuant to Federal Rule of Civil Procedure 60(b).
 Rule 60(b) allows relief from a final judgment in identified circumstances, premised on one of six grounds: (1) mistake, inadvertence, surprise, or excusable neglect; (2) newly discovered evidence that with reasonable diligence, could not have been discovered in time to move for a new trial under Rule 59(b); (3) fraud, misrepresentation, or misconduct by an opposing party; (4) the judgment is void; (5) the judgment has been satisfied, released, or discharged; it is based on an earlier judgment that has been reversed or vacated; or applying it prospectively is no longer equitable; or (6) any other reason that justifies relief.
 Fed.
 R. Civ.
 P. 60(b).
 The first five grounds are narrow and specific.
 The sixth ground, although broadly worded, is narrowly interpreted.
 See Harris v.
 United States, 367 F.3d 74, 80 (2d Cir.
 2004).
+Schlosser contends that this case was improperly dismissed under the Prison Litigation Reform Act because his claim did not relate to conditions of confinement.
+See Doc.
+No. 25 at 2.
+Thus, the only applicable basis for relief is the catch-all provision set forth in subsection 60(b)(6).